UCL-CCS/EasyVVUQ/docs/source/old/workflow_changes.rst

                      decoderspec=validator)

 Each time the decoder output is read it will be checked using this specification.
 This can be used for debugging and validation purposes.
-For more information for how to write the validator please consult the Cerberus project website.
+For more information on how to write the validator please consult the Cerberus project website.

 Analysis Classes Return an AnalysisResults Instance
 ---------------------------------------------------

-In an effort to provide a consistent interface to the user, all classes must return the results in the same way.
+To provide a consistent interface to the user, all classes must return the results in the same way.
 The idea is that the users would not need to modify their code if they want to swap the analysis method for another one.
 Of course, this is to some extent not possible because different analysis methods have different capabilities in terms of what information they can provide.
 But we must strive for a consistent interface